wesleywerner/eureka-docs/source/cookbook/altar/index.rst

 .. image:: capture_004.png

-Using concentric circles we construct a sumptous sacrificial altar.
+Using concentric circles we construct a sumptuous sacrificial altar.

 Method
 ------

-In vertice edit mode, create a rectangle of points:
+In vertex edit mode, create a rectangle of points:

 .. image:: capture_005.png

 This rectangle will be transformed into a circle using the arc shaping tools.

-Select the center pair of points and scale by `1.9` on the `y` plane:
+Select the centre pair of points and scale by `1.9` on the `y` plane:

 .. image:: capture_006.png